vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 LightGBM has built-in support for categorical features and missing values.
 This functionality often remains unused, because end users simply do not know about it, or cannot find a way to implement it in practice.
-For example, the Scikit-Learn framework version 0.22 still does not provide [missing value aware label encoders](https://github.com/scikit-learn/scikit-learn/pull/15009).
+For example, Scikit-Learn version 0.22 still does not provide [missing value aware label encoders](https://github.com/scikit-learn/scikit-learn/pull/15009).

 The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.50.1 introduced utility functions `sklearn2pmml.preprocessing.lightgbm.make_lightgbm_dataframe_mapper` and `make_lightgbm_column_transformer` that take care of constructing column mapper transformations for complex datasets.